hyperf/hyperf/docs/en/di.md

     /**
      * Format：proxy class name => original class name
      * The proxy class does not exist at this time, and Hyperf will automatically generate this class in the runtime folder.
-     * The proxy class name and namespace can be freely defined.
+     * The proxy class name and namespace can be defined by yourself.
      */
     'App\Service\LazyUserService' => \App\Service\UserServiceInterface::class
 ];